mfedoten/wavelets/README.md

 This functions returns scalogram, percentage energy for each coefficient of CWT.
 It also plots CWT (if such option is specified), all the values on the plot are **linear**.
 Plot function displays COI as hatched regions, to do so an additional function is required.
 I modified [hatchfill function](http://www.mathworks.com/matlabcentral/fileexchange/30733-hatchfill) to control color of hatch lines.
 Otherwise it can be plotted with MATLAB patch function and afterwards setting alpha to a value less than 1.

-**Note:** for now, only analytical Morlet wavelet is supported for FFT-based CWT.

 ## Syntax